 KuCoin’s lending platform lets you lend out unused cryptoassets to users looking to borrow them.

-As of now, KuCoin supports the lending and borrowing of 73 different coins/tokens, all of which have different daily interest rates.
+As of now, KuCoin supports the lending and borrowing of more than 70 different cryptocurrencies, all of which have different daily interest rates.
 You can lend out coins for 7, 14, or 28 days.

 Likewise, when borrowing cryptocurrency, users must pick their preferred coin, their desired amount, and payback period.
 Borrowers must hold a cryptocurrency balance of equal or greater value than the amount they are borrowing.